 You’ll Sell More

 A lot of importance gets put on sourcing and selling to new leads.
-There’s a strong chance you’re missing out on a potential goldmine — your existing customers — if your contact center spends all its time on new leads.
+While this can be very profitable (especially if you follow these cold calling tips), if it is all your business focuses on, there’s a strong chance you’re missing out on a potential goldmine — your existing customers.
 What if instead of dedicating 100 percent of your agents’ time to cold-calling new prospects, they allocated a portion of it to servicing your existing customers?

 Well, according to the data, it’ll make your reps’ lives much easier because an existing happy customer is up to fourteen times more likely to buy from you than a new prospect.